West Homestead, Pennsylvania

 West Homestead is a borough in Allegheny County, Pennsylvania, United States, 8 mi southeast of Pittsburgh, on the Monongahela River.
 Heavy industries associated with nearby steel mills existed here, such as axle works, brickworks, and manufactories of machinery, car wheels, etc. The largest concern was Mesta Machinery, which was one of the world's leading industrial manufacturers from 1898 until 1983.
 The population was 1,872 at the 2020 census.

 History

 There are two primary residential communities in West Homestead: the historic district and the Village, a post-World War II hilltop community.
-The historic district consists of a series of hillside residential streets adorned by intact worker houses reflecting the architecture of the late nineteenth and early twentieth century period when most of these homes were originally built.
-Composed of homes perfectly suited for contemporary restoration, this neighborhood has a commanding view of the gorgeous river valley.
+The historic district consists of a series of hillside residential streets adorned by intact working-class houses reflecting the architecture of the late nineteenth and early twentieth century period when Homestead first flourished.